- Leisure, Social, Learning and Volunteering Opportunities in Bournemouth factsheet

 Telephone the British Red Cross on 01823 273712 or email: email@example.com Monday to Friday from 9.00am to 5.00pm.

-These schemes are funded by Bournemouth and Poole Social Services and managed by the Christian organisation ‘Faithworks Wessex’.
+This schemes is funded by Bournemouth and Poole Social Services and managed by the Christian organisation ‘Faithworks Wessex’.
 The scheme is for Carers of any faith or none in Poole who may have become isolated or lonely through their caring role.
 A volunteer befriender is matched to a carer and offers emotional support in the way of a listening ear via the telephone, email, a visit or an occasional outing.
-The COMPASS scheme is similar but is aimed at older people who are isolated or lonely.
 Training is given and expenses paid.

 Contact the Elderly